TheWITProject/make-it-make-cents/README.md

 1. Enter the virtual environment `pipenv shell`
 2. Start the backend server in the `[backend]` directory: `python manage.py runserver 8000`

-This will start the frontend on the adddress [localhost:8000](http://localhost:8000)
+This will start the backend on the adddress [localhost:8000](http://localhost:8000)

 ### /frontend
 1. Start the frontend server in the `[frontend]` directory: `npm start`